aliyyah-u/my-codef-site/content/about/_index.md

 draft: true
 ---

-Hi, my name is Aliyyah.

-This is my crochet blog showcasing my projects.
+This crochet blog is a space where I showcase my projects; a 'grown-up' version of show and tell from school.
 I have included all the resources I used, so *feel free to try these out yourself.*

 ```
 Some fun facts abouts me: